kubernetes/test-infra/boskos/README.md

 comes with its own client to ease usage.
 The mason client takes care of acquiring and release all the right resources from the User Data information.

+[`cleaner`] Mark resource with status `ToBeDeleted` as `Tombstone` such they can be safely deleted by Boskos.
+This is important for dynamic resources such that all associated resources can be released before deletion to prevent leak.

 [`Storage`] There could be multiple implementation on how resources and mason config are stored.
 Since we have multiple components with storage needs, we have now shared storage implementation.
 In memory and in Cluster via k8s custom